SSWConsulting/SSW.Rules.Content/rules/clean-architecture-get-started/rule.md

 ---
-seoDescription: Start building .NET Core applications with Clean Architecture using a solution template that includes Angular and ASP.NET Core.
+seoDescription: If you're building a Clean Architecture application, then the SSW Clean Architecture Template is the best way to get started.
 type: rule
 archivedreason:
 title: Clean Architecture - Do you know the best way to get started?